JaysonRawlins/cdk-diff-pr-github-action/README.md

 If neither the defaults nor all per‑stack values are supplied, the construct throws with a helpful error.

 ### Stack item fields
-- `stackName` — The CDK stack name to create the change set for.
+- `stackName` — The CDK stack workflowName to create the change set for.
 - `changesetRoleToAssumeArn` — The ARN of the role used to create the change set (role chaining after OIDC).
 - `changesetRoleToAssumeRegion` — The region for that role.
 - `oidcRoleArn` (optional) — Per‑stack override for the OIDC role.